Long-serving Saudi oil minister Ahmed Zaki Yamani dies at 90 - WTMJ

 Associated Press

-DUBAI, United Arab Emirates (AP) — Ahmed Zaki Yamani, a long-serving oil minister in Saudi Arabia who led the kingdom through the 1973 oil crisis, the nationalization its state energy company and later found himself kidnapped by the assassin Carlos the Jackal, died Tuesday in London.
+DUBAI, United Arab Emirates (AP) — Ahmed Zaki Yamani, a long-serving oil minister in Saudi Arabia who led the kingdom through the 1973 oil crisis, the nationalization its state energy company and once found himself held hostage by the assassin Carlos the Jackal, died Tuesday in London.
 He was 90.

 Saudi state television reported his death, without offering a cause.
 It said he would be buried in the Muslim holy city of Mecca.